codenart/codenart.github.io/_posts/1-html/2017-07-27-html-8-other-inputs.md

 ## 3. File-browser & Others

-Here is how to creating a `Browse...` button which is used to open built-in `File-browser` of web browsers:
+Here is how to create a `Browse...` button which is used to open built-in file-browser of web browsers:

 `Sample code:`
 <script src="https://gist.github.com/codenart/e5ae28418fe376702e89946927e516b2.js">